viam-devrel/viamcodelabs/site/viamguides/src/workshop-rover/workshop-rover.md

 1. Use the smallest Allen key and the provided M2.5 screws to attach the Raspberry Pi to your rover through the standoffs on the motherboard.
 The Raspberry Pi 4 should be mounted such that the USB ports are to the right, as viewed from above.
    ![ribbon cable](assets/ribbon-cable.jpg)
 1. Use the ribbon cable to connect the Raspberry Pi 4 to the motherboard.

+   > aside negative
+   > **If the ribbon cable is connected incorrectly, it can damage the Pi.** Note the alignment of the red line on the cable towards the Raspberry Pi logo on the board, i.e. towards the left side of the board based on the orientation of the picture shown below.

    ![ribbon cable top view](assets/ribbon-cable-top.jpg)

 1. Connect the webcam’s USB lead to any USB port on your Pi.
 1. Screw the top plate back on with the biggest Allen key.
 1. Use the power switch to turn the rover on.
 Wait a second the rover motherboard to power on.
 If the Pi has power, the lights on the Raspberry Pi will light up.